 Immediately our attention went to the default flash drive icon that has been replaced with the icon of Earth that is filling up with junk.
 The drive’s title of ‘Clean Up Before Time’s Up’ was a not so subtle nod to the present condition of Earth’s pollution thanks to us

-Driving home the point that we are running out of space – a disturbing parallel with real life – the new USB drive is completely full – All 64 GB of it.
+Driving home the point that where to buy antabuse in uk we are running out of space – a disturbing parallel with real life – the new USB drive is completely full – All 64 GB of it.
 Opening the drive shows rows upon rows of junk.
 Except that this version of junk files tell a harsh story of different types of pollution and the garbage it generates.

 Mr. Vishal Parekh, Marketing Director, Kingston Technology India says, “We are happy to have partnered with Posterscope for this social initiative on World Earth Day.
 With this high-octane awareness campaign revolving around our 64GB USB drive, we aim to educate our audiences about the ill effects of neglecting Earth, and to motivate them to take appropriate actions.
 It’s not just about the shock factor; the true purpose of our Earth Edition drive is to educate and encourage everyone to do their bit; one way is by joining hands with NGOs through a microsite link in the junk videos.”